 Lighthouse report for hackersandslackers on Compute Engine.

 Jesus!
 10 points is a lot for no changes whatsoever.
 All other metrics stayed the same across the board, which reinforces the fact that no other aspects are at play.
-Ten points also seems like a suspiciously clean bump.
-I'm not saying the results are rigged, but it's worth asking whether or not Google silently favors their own customers.
+Ten points also seem like a suspiciously clean bump.
+I'm not saying the results are rigged, but it's worth asking whether or not Google silently favors its customers.
 If Google does in fact favor sites running on their infrastructure, what are the SEO implications of boosted ratings?
 Most people would pay a premium to be 10% better in the eyes of Google's algorithm, so these results are significant regardless.

 Pricing